The Auction Advantage

 The Auction Process

-property.
-Direct mail, newspapers, trade journals, radio, property signs,
+newspapers, trade journals, radio, property signs, telephone solicitation,

-telephone solicitation, property brochures, and possibly TV are all avenues
+property brochures, and possibly TV are all avenues available.

-upon the type of property, location, value, and the size of the market area,
+Depending upon the type of property, location, value, and the size of the

-the advertising budget can run from 1/2 percent to 5 percent of the estimated
+market area, the advertising budget can run from 1/2 percent to 5 percent of

-auction staff will devote many days of prospecting the market to identify potential
+The auction staff will devote many days of prospecting the market to identify

 The allowed time for a real estate auction varies depending on the type of